Grand Theft Auto (video game): Soundtrack

 The freedom of the game's open world led the DMA team to believe that players would like to listen to different music while driving around the city.
 So they came up with the idea of several radio stations that would play music from various genres.
 Three DMA members – Colin Anderson, Craig Conner, and Grant Middleton – composed the radio tracks and recorded them at night in the company's offices.
 Grand Theft Auto features seven radio stations and a police band track.
 All can be heard when the player enters a vehicle; however, each vehicle only receives a limited number of stations.
 Players can remove the game's CD when it has finished loading and replace it with another one with their music.
 When the character enters a car, the game randomly plays music from the CD.
 The game's main theme was composed by Conner and credited to the fictional band Da Shootaz.
 Except Head Radio, the names of songs and radio stations are never mentioned within the game.
+Colin Anderson released early mixes of several of the radio songs beginning in November 2022, in recognition of the 25th anniversary of the release of the game.